 8. 5 Vampire bat adaptations

 Vampire bats have some pretty cool tricks that allow them to feed.

 These adaptations include:

 - Strong hind legs and elongated thumbs to run, jump and run to take off quickly after feeding

 - Anticoagulant saliva that prevents the clotting and allows blood to flow freely for drinking

-- Heat sensors on their noses that enable them to locate warm-blooded animals as well as skin locations on their prey that cover blood vessels
+- Heat sensors on their noses enable them to locate warm-blooded animals as well as skin locations on their prey that cover blood vessels

 - Keen eyesight that allows the bats to see a cow from a distance of more than 400 feet (130 m) in the dark

 - Excellent hearing and specialized neurons that help distinguish the breathing sounds of different animals

 9. How did the vampire bat get its name?